pnnl/EELSTM/README.md

 Acknowledgments
 ======================

-The authors would like to thank Dr. Jenna Pope for reviewing the model.
+The authors would like to thank Dr. Jenna (Bilbrey) Pope for reviewing the model and associated manuscript.
 C.D., B.E.M., S.A., and S.R.S. were supported by the Chemical Dynamics Initiative/Investment, under the Laboratory Directed Research and Development (LDRD) Program at Pacific Northwest National Laboratory (PNNL).
 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL01830.
 Experimental sample preparation was performed at the Environmental Molecular Sciences Laboratory (EMSL), a national scientific user facility sponsored by the Department of Energy's Office of Biological and Environmental Research and located at PNNL.
 EELS data was collected in the Radiological Microscopy Suite (RMS), located in the Radiochemical Processing Laboratory (RPL) at PNNL.
 N.L., Y.J., X.T., and V.S. were supported by the Data Intensive Research Enabling Clean Technology (DIRECT) National Science Foundation (NSF) National Research Traineeship (DGE-1633216), the State of Washington through the University of Washington (UW) Clean Energy Institute and the UW eScience Institute.

 Usage License
 ===